 - 8 ounces spaghetti

 - Add bacon to a medium non-stick skillet.
-Bake until crisp, about 10 minutes.
+Cook until crisp, about 10 minutes.
 Remove bacon from grease and chop.
 If your bacon rendered more than 3 tablespoons of fat, spoon out the excess.
 Make sure to keep all the brown bits from the bacon.

 - In a small bowl, whisk yolks, salt and black pepper.
 Set aside.